 Transitions can be a challenge for children and adults but with some planning and focus, there are ways to make it smoother for everyone.
 When welcoming a new nanny, show enthusiasm and positivity.
 As a nanny transitions out of the home, be respectful and compassionate.
 With support and communication, children can learn to manage change and develop resiliency.

 I put my heart and soul into my nanny job, shares Crystal.
 It is my job to love, protect, and encourage growth and development in the kids I nanny for.
 Investing that much into something doesn’t come without attachment.
-When you have to let go, leave behind, or move on from something you are attached to, its not without challenge, and that is especially true for something very near and dear to your heart.
+When you have to let go, leave behind, or move on from something you are attached to, it’s not without challenge, and that is especially true for something very near and dear to your heart.

 Preparing for a New Nanny

 In addition to all the employment documents, preparing a nanny welcome letter with important information can help a nanny transition into her new role.
 A cheat sheet that contains emergency contact information, an example daily schedule, lists with ideas for meals and snacks as well as the children’s’ favorite books can help the nanny better connect with the children.
-A checklist can help you orient the nanny, so you remember to share where the pediatric medicine is kept and where to find the spare wipes.
+A checklist can help you orient the nanny, so you remember to share where pediatric medicine is kept and where to find the spare wipes.
 A map of nearby parks and directions to swim class is also helpful for a new nanny.
-If you want a daily log completed, have a few printed out to help the nanny learn to track the information needed to compete the entries.
+If you want a daily log completed, have a few printed out to help the nanny learn to track the information needed to compete for the entries.

 When the nanny has accepted the position, share with the children that there will be a new nanny who will spend more time with the family.
 If they met the nanny during the interview process, remind the children of the activities they did with the nanny, so they can remember the positive experience.
 During the first few days, be available to support the transition as the nanny and children get comfortable with each other.
-Until settled in to a new routine, don’t over schedule the children or have play dates where other children may disrupt the newly forming relationships between your children and the new nanny.
+Until settled into a new routine, don’t over-schedule the children or have play dates where other children may disrupt the newly forming relationships between your children and the new nanny.
 Try not to schedule any overnight trips during the early transition period.